 - Reading books changed daily

-- Numeracy homework sent out on a Friday and returned by the following Friday
+- Numeracy homework will be sent out on a Friday to be returned by the following Friday

 - Weekly spellings sent out on a Friday for testing the following Friday